NiccoloSalvini/thesis/docs/02-scraping.md

 **rivedere meglio**

+As clearly stated in @zamora2019making there is a legitimate _gray_ web scrapers area, not only creating possible new uses for the data collected, but also potentially damaging the host website.
+Online platforms and the hunger for new data insights are increasingly Seeking to defend their information from web scrapers.
+These online platforms are unfortunately not always successful distinguishing between polite, impolite and criminals, risking new ones Valid competition and creativity.

+- paper legal in TESI

 "Data that is online and public is always available for all" is never a good answer to the question "Can I use those web data to my scope?".
 Immobiliare.it does not provide any open source data neither it disposes any paid API.
 A careful reading of immobiliare terms, reviewed with a intellectual property expert has been done to get the service running without any legal consequence, as a reference the full policy can be seen in their [specialized section](https://www.immobiliare.it/terms/).
 Nevertheless the golden standard for scraping was respected since the robotstxt is neat allowing any actions as demonstrated above in section \@ref(best-practices).
 So if it may be the case of misinterpretation of their policy, it will be also the case of lack of communication between servers response and immobiliare.it intent to preserve their own intellectual property.

 - To the headers are also attached a direct user back tracking and a url pointing to a dedicated address

 What it was shockingly surprising were the low entry barriers to scrape information with respect to other counterpart online players.
 Best practices are in any case applied and kind requests (even though politeness was not asked) have been sent to normalize traffic congestion.
 But scraping criteria followed are once again fully based on common shared best practices (see section \@ref(best-practices)), and *not* any sort of general agreements between parties.
 As a result a plausible approach could be applying scraping procedures without any prevention.
 It would not surely cause any sort of disservice for the website since budget constraints are set low, but in the long run it will cause lagging as soon as requests rate would increase.
 Totally different was the approach proposed bya coiounterpart market Idealista.com.
 Idealista does block requests if they are not in compliance with their servers inner rules.
 User agents in this case must be rotated quite frequently and proxies are necessary.
 Delay is kindly asked and it must be specified, consequnetly this slows down scraping function per se.

 - Idealista content is composed by Javascript so and html parser can no get that.